AlejandroDVDSM/form-angular/form-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

+form-angular is an implementation of a simple form that allow the user to create an entry, read it, updated it or delete it.
+This is done with the help of [Angular Material](https://material.angular.io).

+The link to the deployment of the application is the next: [https://crud-form-angular.netlify.app](https://crud-form-angular.netlify.app).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.